 1988-1993: The hair-flipping years.
 Boys.
 Gap sale rack.
 Junior high angst.
 Rollerblading.
 Tennis.
 More bad hair.
 Survive California earthquake.
 Find a message in a bottle.
 Ate a lot of fettuccine alfredo.
 Move into new house.
 Babysitters Club.
 Italian sodas at the mall.

 1993-1996: The band groupie years.
-Shock mother with punk rock boyfriend who comes to house with mohawk, writes song for me called “Bad Hair Day.”
+Mohawked boyfriend.
 Broken heart.
 Cut hair to a short pixie and dye platinum blond.
 Church camps.
 Boys.
 Private school.
 Grounded.
 Tennis.
 Mexico.
 Debate team.
 Green 1969 Volkswagen Beetle.
 Grounded.
 Nancy Drew.
 Safeway.
 Banana Boat suntan lotion.
 Starbucks.
 Daydreaming.

 1996-2000: The college years.
 Journalism.
 Character-building.
 Deadlines.
 Expeditions to Canada.
 Three part-time jobs.
-Date football player, Calvin Klein underwear model, before meeting love of my life.
+Date football player, Calvin Klein underwear model.
 Summers in Alaska.
 First apartment in Seattle.
 IKEA.
+Stan Getz.
 Soul searching.

-2005-2012: The babies and books years.
+2005-2013: The babies and books years.
 Buy another house.
 Remodel kitchen.
 Wash dishes in bathtub.
 Became a regular contributor to Glamour.
 First baby born.
 Colic.
 No sleep.
 Crying.
 Organic baby food.
 Balance.
 Magazines deadlines.
 Second baby arrives.
 Write new novel.
 Beloved grandma dies.
 Sign with literary agent.
 Sell novel at auction in U.S., and later in 14 countries.
 Sell second novel.
 Third baby arrives.
 Level of chaos in home explodes.
 Sign with film agent.
 Interview Gwyneth Paltrow (on the phone, while nursing a baby), Maya Angelou, and others.
 Sell third and fourth novels.
 Go on book tour.
 With a baby.
 Three boys under the age of six.
 Drink a lot of coffee, and sometimes wine.
 Buy new house.
 Dream of huge refrigerator and office with doors that lock.
-Write fifth novel.
+Write fifth novel, sixth and seventh.
 Take boys to Disneyland.
-Long jogs.
+Long runs.
 Big dreams.
 Health.
+New chapters.
 Grateful.